 - Strength and Flexibility: Usually the younger dancers are the more flexible they are.
 That is why as your dancer gets older it is important to continue stretching in dance class and also at home during the week.
 Dancers will see quicker results if they stretch daily as opposed to once a week in dance class.
 We will be working on skills to increase strength as well, especially upper body and shoulder strength.

-Counting: Most of dance combinations are based on 8 counts of music.
-We will be teaching how to “count” music and how to determine beats tempo, etc. Once a dancer understands how steps are put together (in 8 counts).
-They will find it easier to remember combinations and dances.
+- Counting: We will be teaching how to count music.
+Once a dancer understands how steps are put together (most often in 8 counts), they will find it easier to remember combinations and dances.

-- School Age Jazz: Tan split sole jazz shoes and any type of dancewear.
-Hair must be pulled back securely in a ponytail or fastened off the face.
+Class Attire: Tan split sole jazz shoes and any type of dancewear.
+The hair must be pulled back securely in a ponytail or fastened off the face.
 Please label all dance shoes with name.